Articles in Famous Felines are written by

 Barley on duty, Highland Park Distillery Barley was a cat of character who was the resident mouser at the Highland Park Scotch whisky distillery in Kirkwall, capital of the windswept Orkney Islands to the north of Scotland.
 'Was' because unfortunately, at the age of 15, Barley died as a result of a road traffic accident, the distillery announced in March 2006.
 Furthermore, bosses decided that he would not be replaced, thus ending a tradition of some 200 years (Highland Park was founded in 1798).
 The reason I was given is that this is one of only four distilleries in the whole of Scotland to retain traditional floor maltings, and apparently this has health-and-safety implications as far as the keeping of cats is concerned.
 It does not mean that cats are banned from all Scottish distilleries.

-Barley, late of the Highland Park Distillery, Kirkwall, Orkney - snoozing in the shop Over the years Barley had become well loved by staff, tourists and locals alike, and each Christmas was said to have received a 'sackful of presents and cards'.
+Barley the Highland Park distillery cat, as drawn by artist Jane Gardiner Barley, late of the Highland Park Distillery, Kirkwall, Orkney - snoozing in the shop Over the years Barley had become well loved by staff, tourists and locals alike, and each Christmas was said to have received a 'sackful of presents and cards'.
 Many tales are told of his exploits; one concerns the manager's dog.
 Although friendly to people, the cat disliked dogs, and on one occasion terrorised this poor animal so thoroughly that it became too frightened to move and had to be physically carried to safety!
 However, Barley was a great companion to the night-shift workers, while in the daytime his favoured sleeping spot was actually on top of the cash till in the Highland Park shop.
 Visitors would often think he was a toy till they touched him!
+Artist Jane Gardiner made a lovely drawing of Barley based on the photograph.

-Barley posing in a box - Highland Park Distillery, Orkney So the long tradition of Highland Park cats has come to an end; but staff are making arrangements to commission a local artist to create a memorial statue that will stand in the entrance courtyard.
-The plan is that it will feature not just Barley, but also his two immediate predecessors, Malt and Peat, and will serve as a tribute to all the mousers that have formed part of the distillery's heritage.
+Barley the cat - Highland Park Distillery, Orkney So the long tradition of Highland Park cats came to an end; but staff were hoping to commission a local artist to create a memorial statue that would stand in the entrance courtyard.
+The plan was that it would feature not only Barley, but also his two immediate predecessors, Malt and Peat, and serve as a tribute to all the mousers that had formed part of the distillery's heritage.
+In response to an enquiry in 2013, it was confirmed that unfortunately the plan did not materialise, but the reply went on to say that 'His [Barley's] memory has been very much kept alive by the team at the distillery who remember him fondly.'

 Visit the informative Highland Park website.
-Very many thanks to Louise Nicoll of Highland Park for supplying the photos and information about Barley.
+Very many thanks to Louise Nicoll of Highland Park for supplying initial photos and information about Barley for our account.
+Our thanks also to Dave Werner for the photo of Barley patrolling at the distillery: see it full-sized.

 or drop in at our Facebook page